 If you want to see if ZoomInfo makes sense for you, there is a trial to get you started.

-- Trusted database: ZoomInfo has access to some of the largest B2B databases around the world, and it’s manually checked by its agents.
+- Trusted database: ZoomInfo has access to some of the largest B2B databases worldwide, and its agents undertake manual checks.

 - Free trial: You can give it a try to see if Zoominfo can help your sales, marketing, or HR teams.

-- Overwhelming segmentation: ZoomInfo offers a lot, so it can be daunting to choose between the different tools and packages.
+- Overwhelming segmentation: ZoomInfo offers a lot, so choosing between the different tools and packages can be daunting.

 - Delayed updates: Because the databases are so massive and sometimes checked manually, some online users report a delay in how often they are updated.

-Sometimes you want to learn about people and businesses but with BuiltWith, it’s all about learning more about the technology.
+Sometimes you want to learn about people and businesses.
+With BuiltWith, it’s all about discovering technology.
 As the name suggests, this database and online service allow you to see what more than 673 million websites were built with.

 That includes CMS, CDN, software, and competitor comparison.
-You also get contact names, emails, and titles (within GDPR restrictions), usage alerts, and predictive leads.
+You also get contact names, emails, and titles (within General Data Protection Regulation restrictions), usage alerts, and predictive leads.

 BuiltWith is also a go-to solution for market research and technology statistics.
 All the data is available via a plug-in extension, API calls, and a whole host of third-party integrations.
-It’s not cheap, though, starting at $295 per month for the Basic plan.
+It’s not cheap, though, starting at $295 monthly for the Basic plan.

 - The go-to technology lookup tool: When it comes to technologies data enrichment, few companies can match BuiltWith’s databases.